pimms/cish/doc/structs.md

    `ExpressionValue` objects that are allocated in the VM memory before the function executes.
-When a function parameter is of type `STRUCT`, it copies the number of bytes that struct occupies from the address stored in the `ExpressionValue` and stores it in a newly allocatd variable.
+When a function parameter is of type `STRUCT`, it copies the number of bytes that struct occupies from the address stored in the `ExpressionValue` and stores it in a newly allocated variable.

 ### Returning a struct by value